tulir/mauimageserver/README.md

  * `client-name` - The name of the client used to upload the image.
  * `timestamp` - The unix timestamp of the time the image was uploaded.
  * `id` - The index of the image.
 Indexes start from 0 and increment by one for each image uploaded.
- * `hidden` - Whether or not the image is hidden from search.
-This will obviously always be false, but it's still included in case I make things like searching for own images with authentication.
+ * `hidden` - Whether or not the image is hidden from non-authenticated search.